About Us

 This allows the forum to hear the concerns of families across Nottinghamshire and identify the issues that are troubling them most.

-‘NPCF work together with local and regional providers of education, health and social care services giving parents/ carer views and experiences so that this can inform the planning and delivery of the services they use.’
+‘NPCF work together with local and regional providers of education, health and social care services giving parent/ carer views and experiences so that this can inform the planning and delivery of the services they use.’

 NPCF is:

-not able to advocate on individual cases
+• not able to advocate on individual cases

-(Though we absolutely do want to hear your experiences and can raise issues with providers of services)
+(Though we absolutely do want to hear your experiences and can raise issues with the providers of services)

-not in the pocket of the LA
+• not in the pocket of the LA

-not there to act for the benefit of any individual or their family
+• not there to act for the benefit of any individual or their family

-(We represent the views and experiences of parent carers in Nottinghamshire rather than advocating for individual families.
+(We represent the views and experiences of parent/carers in Nottinghamshire rather than advocating for individual families.
 In meetings or on boards, we speak for the broader community and their needs).

-not primarily an information or advice service, nor a support group
+• not primarily an information or advice service, nor a support group

 (Though we do share information, events & resources that support families of children and young people with SEND, signpost to relevant services, and host useful events).